imixs/imixs-marty/src/site/markdown/concepts/profiles.md

 ## The Marty ProfilePlugin

 The Plugin org.imixs.marty.plugins.ProfilePlugin provides additional business logic for profile entities and workitems.
-The plugin is used for the System Workflow as also for the default workflows.
+The plugin is called by the System Workflow Model.
 When a userProfile is  processed (typically when a User logged in) the plugin validates the username and email address.

+### UserID validation

+The userID is automatically validated for uniqueness.
+It is not possible to store two profiles with the same userid (txtName).
+In addtion the userid is validated against a Input Pattern.
+The default pattern is:

+    ^[A-Za-z0-9.@\\-\\w]+

+The pattern can be changed by the imixs.property

+    security.userid.input.pattern=

+With the imixs.property '_security.userid.input.mode_' the userID can be forced to lower or upper case

+    security.userid.input.mode=

+Possible values are: '_lowercase_', '_uppercase_' and '_none_'

+### Email Validation

+In the default configuration a E-Mail attribute is mandatory for a profile.
+The Profile validates the email also for uniqueness.
+In this cas it is not possible to store two profiles with the same email (txtEmail).

+To deactivate the e-mail validation the system property '_security.email.unique_' can be set to true:

+    # force unique email addresses
+    security.email.unique=true

+To deactivate the validation for unique email the property can set to 'false'.

+	# allow duplicated email addresses
+    security.email.unique=false

 ## How to Translate userIDs into a User Name